jce-il/sw-modeling-2016b/Homework.md

   - Add a few images or diagrams to support the above

 ### Stage 2 - Views and Prespectives
-- Fork the project's repository and consider adding a documentation folder
+- Fork the project's repository and consider adding a documentation folder (e.g. according to this [branching model], or the one required by the projcet's development process)
 - Describe the given documentation and/or source code
 - Analyze and describe the main requirements/features of the product (stakeholder view)
 - Analyze and describe the major or important designs with UML diagrams and or other modeling means (e.g. sketeches (Calico), views, C4)